-- [6] The Landlords disclosed their income and expenses for the Residential Property.
-The value of the Residential Property is \$57,761.24.
-The Landlords valuation of the Residential Property is based on the transfer value of the capital gains from the inheritance and the capital expenditures completed on the Residential Property.
+- The Landlords' disclosed their income and expenses for the Residential Property.
+The value of the Residential Property is \$102,657.53.
+The Landlords' valuation of the Residential Property is based on the transfer value of the capital gains from the inheritance and the capital expenditures completed on the Residential Property.
 No additional evaluation was submitted into evidence.
 The Landlords are requesting that the Application include an analysis under subsection 50.(5) of the Act.
 The Landlords testified that the tenants currently live in the Residential Property and have continued to live at the Residential Property.
-The testimony of the parties establishes that the Tenants have never vacated the Residential Property.
 The Landlords are requesting that the rent increase include the annual allowable increases never charged to the Residential Property. - [7] The Landlords testified that the current rents are not close to market levels in 2023, and that the rents have not been increased in over twenty years.
 The Landlords testified that operating expenses have continued to increase and that they are putting significant amounts of their own money into the Residential Property.
 The Landlords testified that the maintenance and capital expenditures are required to make the Residential Property safe.
 The Landlords testified that they cannot continue to operating at a loss and maintain the Residential Property.